Configuring Acme-client

 letsencrypt-staging is a staging server which you can use to practice requesting fake certificates.
 The rate limits for the staging server are less strict, so you should practice first with this CA.

-To both of these blocks, we will want to add our contact email, so we add contact "mailto:me@example.com" inside both blocks. (make sure to have the mailto:):
+For both of these blocks, we will want to add our contact email, so we add contact "me@example.com" inside both blocks.
+(Make sure to include mailto:):

 authority letsencrypt {